-Although some people would argue with the title, Nashville certainly is the headquarters for Country Music.
+Nashville is best-known for being the home base of country music.
 Nashville is the capital and the second most populous city of Tennessee, after Memphis.
-It is located on the Cumberland River in the north-central part of the state.
-Nashville is a major hub for the health care, music, publishing, and transportation industries.
+Located on the Cumberland River in the north-central part of the state, Nashville is a major hub for the health care, music, publishing and transportation industries.

-The 2005 population of the entire 13-county Nashville Metropolitan Statistical Area was 1,498,836 making it the largest and fastest-growing metropolitan area in the state.
-There are lots of activities in Nashville, the cost of living is low and there is an abundance of houses, condos and apartments for rent.
-Search Nashville rental houses, apartments for rent, condos and a variety of Nashville home rentals to suit your living needs.
+The 13-county Nashville area is one of the largest and fastest-growing metropolitan area in the state.
+There are lots of activities in Nashville, the cost of living is low and there is an abundance of homes for rent to suit any family's living needs.

 Aside from the music scene in Nashville, the city has several opportunities for learning.
 The following schools are located within the city, or a short drive away: Vanderbilt University, Aquinas College, Belmont University, Fisk University, Lipscomb University, Meharry Medical College, Nashville School of Law, Tennessee State University, Trevecca Nazarene University, Middle Tennessee State University (MTSU), Cumberland University, Austin Peay State University (Clarksville) and Nashville Auto Diesel College.